Enigmatis/graphql-java-annotations/README.md

 [GraphQL-Java](https://github.com/andimarek/graphql-java) is a great library, but its syntax is a little bit verbose.
 This library offers an annotations-based syntax for GraphQL schema definition.

-ATTENTION THAT VER 6.0 WAS NOT RELEASED CORRECTLY AND WILL BE FIXED SOON

 ## Getting Started